Laminar Flow Hoods

 Every laboratory is unique, which means that standard-sized laminar flow devices may not fit easily into your space.
 In this case, custom-built laminar flow hoods could allow you to make the most efficient use of your space.

-Contact CleanAir Solutions to discuss your exhaust hood needs and find out which products are most suitable for your laboratory or cleanroom.
+Contact CleanAir Solutions to discuss your exhaust hood needs and find out which types of laminar flow hood are most suitable for your laboratory or cleanroom.
 Whether you need horizontal or vertical flow hoods, or custom-built solutions, we can help you find the laminar flow hoods you need.